rootandy/keycloak-push-mfa-extension/README.md

 The DPoP proof must be signed with the *existing* device key.
 After validation, Keycloak swaps the stored JWK/algorithm (and updates the credential timestamp).
 The response is `{ "status": "rotated" }`.
 Future API calls must be signed with the newly-installed key.

 > Demo helper: `scripts/rotate-device-key.sh <pseudonymous-id>`

+### Demo CLI scripts

+The repository includes thin shell wrappers that simulate a device:

+- `scripts/enroll.sh <enrollment-token>` decodes the QR payload, generates a key pair (RSA or EC), and completes enrollment.
+- `scripts/confirm-login.sh <confirm-token>` decodes the Firebase-style payload, lists pending challenges (for demo visibility), and approves/denies the challenge.
+- `scripts/update-firebase.sh <pseudonymous-id> <firebase-id>` updates the stored push registration.
+- `scripts/rotate-device-key.sh <pseudonymous-id>` rotates the device key material and immediately persists the new JWK/algorithm.

+All scripts source `scripts/common.sh`, which centralizes base64 helpers, compact-JWS signing, DPoP proof creation, and token acquisition.
+The helper expects `scripts/sign_jws.py` to exist (or `COMMON_SIGN_JWS` to point to a compatible signer), so replacing the demo logic with a real implementation only requires swapping in a different signer.

 ## App Implementation Notes